Quick and Easy Mexican Chicken

-"An easy entree with Mexican flair!
-Serve over rice or buttered noodles."
+This Mexican chicken recipe makes an easy entrée with fiesta flair!
+Serve over rice or buttered noodles.

 Five stars for a "quick and easy" dish.
 I'd say there's a big payoff with this recipe for something that's so simple to throw together!
 Browning the chicken in a skillet before finishing in the oven provides a lot of flavor and is a step, I believe, that should not be omitted.
 I seasoned it liberally with salt, pepper, garlic powder and cumin - MUCH more than the "pinch" called for, and browned it in butter.
 The result after browning looked like blackened chicken.
 The rest of the preparation was a snap - spoon on a good salsa, top with shredded Cheddar and minutes later the dish is ready to serve.
 Since the chicken is pretty much cooked before it goes into the oven, care should be taken not to overcook it.
 Hubs and I really enjoyed this, served with Best Black Beans and Spanish Rice with Bacon, recipes also from this site.